samyak45/my-old-website/_posts/2016-09-16-revolutionaries-vs-rebels.md

 **Who are revolutionaries?**

+Consider yourself lucky if you have ever encountered this rare breed.
+And I take my hat off to you if you successfully endured the inborn sense of morality and virtuous nature that makes everyone else's distress over personal life issues seem pitiful.
+(Though, I don't wear a hat.)

+Revolutionaries work for a political or social change and their orientation is toward changing and improving society.
+Motivated towards seeking moral and ethical perfection, revolutionaries believe they could do better, others could improve and the world could be a better place.

-Definitely her -
+Think these -

 ![Katniss Everdeen](http://samyakchoudhary.com/img/Katniss-Everdeen.jpg){: .center-image }

-Him too -

 ![Dumbledore](http://samyakchoudhary.com/img/dumbledore.jpg){: .center-image }

-And how can anyone forget him -

 ![Batman](http://samyakchoudhary.com/img/the-dark-knight.jpg){: .center-image }

-You must consider yourself lucky if you have ever encountered a true revolutionary.
-And I take my hat off to you if you successfully endured the inborn sense of morality and virtuous nature that makes everyone else's distress over personal life issues seem pitiful.
-One problem, though, I don't wear a hat :P.

-A revolutionary is someone who works for a political or social change.
-The orientation is toward changing and improving society.
-Motivated towards seeking moral and ethical perfection, revolutionaries believe they could do better, others could improve and the world could be a better place.

-Think Katniss (The Hunger Games), Dumbledore (Harry Poter), Batman (The Dark Knight) and Aragorn 2 (The Lord of the Rings).

 (Katniss can't be a revolutionary.
 She is such a crybaby.
 Dumbledore and Batman are more of rebels.
 Right?
 Well, this blogpost is meant just for you dear reader and it might change your complete notion of revolutionaries.
 Read along!)